 Dietary Restrictions Are to Be Followed Post-Surgery

 - Always wash fruits and vegetables before eating as it can reduce the chances of infection.
-Avoid foods that cause obesity, blood pressure, increase sugar level, and body fluid retention.
+Avoid foods that cause obesity, blood pressure, increase sugar levels, and body fluid retention.

 - Some dietary sources that you should need to avoid are: